 - If you’re applying for a refund, you must hand over the ticket along with any unused flight coupons.

-- If you made a non-flight booking such as a hotel accommodation, car hire, etc., you must cancel them separately.
+- If you made a non-flight booking such as hotel accommodation, car hire, etc., you must cancel them separately.

-British Airways Cancellation Policy for Specific Travel Dates
+British Airways Cancellation Policy for COVID

+Note.
 To cancel a ticket purchased from a travel agent, contact them directly.

 Points to Remember